The reason that we bang on about photographs

 Key elements of great product photographs

-Lighting is the number one challenge most people face, the hardest thing to get right, and the thing that makes the biggest difference to the end result.
+Lighting is the main challenge most people face – it’s the hardest thing to get right, and the thing that makes the biggest difference to the end result.

-- you don’t want sharp, dark shadows, or high contrast, so don’t use the flash on your camera
+- Don’t use the flash on your camera

-There are heaps of online tutorials for DIY photography lighting rigs (or light tents) that can help you make use of lamps or other lights that you have lying about.
-There’s so much information out there, YouTube is GOLD for this sort of thing, so put half an hour into it one night and you’ll find out how to make do with what you have.
+There are lots of online tutorials for do-it-yourself photography light tents that can help you make use of lights and materials that you already have.
+There’s so much information out there (YouTube is GOLD for this sort of thing), so take half an hour to do a bit of research and find out how to get good results with what you have.

-You can do interesting things with focus and depth of field, but make sure it’s intentional!
+You can do interesting things with focus and depth of field – softening the background of an image can be very effective.
+Just make sure any soft focus is intentional!
 The key focus area of your photo should be absolutely sharp.

-- use a tripod (or balance your phone or camera against things like a stack of books), set a timer, and take the shot hands free
+- Use a tripod or prop your phone or camera against something, set a timer, and take the shot hands free

-- use the advanced features on your smartphone camera – 15 minutes of googling can give you much crisper photos
+- Use the advanced features on your smartphone camera – 15 minutes of googling can help you find useful tools to improve your photos

-- ask a teenager to help (seriously) – digital natives live on Snapchat and Instagram so photos are their language
+- Ask a teenager to help (seriously) – digital natives are often great at intuitively solving the mysteries of technology

 Faceted Kauri vase by Gwyneth Hulse Design: a beautifully simple lifestyle shot that can also be clear cut.